David Beckham: Style Icon. Footballer. Father. Entrepreneur. And now FashionBeans’ first ‘Hair Hero’.

 The lower the guard on the clippers, the shorter the sides and the more scalp exposed, so if you want a less dramatic look it’s important to let your stylist know beforehand.

-Inspired By Beckham: Dramatic Cuts With Disconnected Sides & Length On Top
+Inspired By David Beckham: Dramatic Cuts With Disconnected Sides & Length On Top

 - American Crew Defining Paste 85g